saif-ellafi/foundryvtt-clipboard-image/README.md

-# Window Controls for Foundry VTT
+# Clipboard Image for Foundry VTT

 Allows copy-pasting images from clipboard into Foundry VTT Tiles Layer.